vdbg/hubibtpresence/README.md

 ### List all devices with stable MAC addresses

 The BT scanner can only track devices with stable MAC addresses.
-To determine these:
+To determine these, run the following from the folder where the app was downloaded:
+* `pip3 install -r requirements.txt`
-* From the BT scanner, run: `python3 list_all --output first.txt`
+* `python3 list_all --output first.txt`
 * Wait 15 minutes
 * Run: `python3 list_all --output second.txt`
 * Run: `comm -1 -2 before.txt after.txt`